OverviewTorre Central del Paine m. 2460

-Torres del Paine, rising towards the sky like three perfect granite's arrows, are really the ideal archetip of rocky towers which is in the dreams of every mountaineer.
+Torres del Paine, rising towards the sky like three perfect granite arrows, are really the ideal archetip of rocky towers which stays inside the dreams of every mountaineer.
 They are located in southern Chilean Patagonia (Chile’s Magallanes Region, Ultima Esperanza Province, Torres del Paine Community), between Cordillera de Los Andes and Patagonian steppes.

 The towers are rising up from Magellanic forests with impressive vertical cliffs.
 The majestic and the highest one is the incredible Torre Central, situated in the middle.
 From the "Mirador", a panoramic point of view near the Base Camp, it's possible to take the most impressive view over Torre Central stunning East Face; this is quite famous all over the world in reason of its outstanding steepness and the beauty of the surrounding landscape, shaped by the action of the ancient glaciers, renowned as well as the inclement weather conditions which distinguish the area.